Variables

 // Keep only the middle value

-temp _, middle, _ = get_three_values()
+mut _, middle, _ = get_three_values()

 Common Use Case: Ignoring Errors

-do read_file(path string) -> string, string {
+do read_file(path string) -> (string, Error) {

-// Returns (content, error)
+// Returns (content, Error)

-return "file content", ""
+return "file content", nil

 }